dreamerHarshit/linux-server-1/README.md

 Taking a baseline installation of a Ubuntu Linux distribution on a virtual machine on Amazon EC2 and preparing it to host a web application.<br/>
  Includes installing updates,
- securing it from a number of attack vectors and installing/configuring web and database servers.
+ securing the server from a number of attack vectors, and installing/configuring web and database servers.

 ## Server Information
- - IP Address: 52.42.38.177
+ - Public IP Address: 52.42.38.177
  - SSH port: 2200
  - URL of hosted web application: [http://ec2-52-42-38-177.us-west-2.compute.amazonaws.com/](http://ec2-52-42-38-177.us-west-2.compute.amazonaws.com/)
  - SSH connection command:
  ```
  ssh -i [key_file_path] grader@52.42.38.177 -p 2200
  ```
- where [key_file_path] is the path to the file containing the supplied private key of the grader user.
+ <br/>where [key_file_path] is the path to the file containing the supplied private key of the grader user.

 ## Configuration Steps

-### Create New User Named grader And Grant user sudo permissions
+### Create new user named *grader* and grant the user sudo permissions
  ```
  # create linux user
  sudo adduser grader